 Bird broods vary just as much as the birds themselves, particularly in characteristics such as:

 - Size: While the term brood is generally only applied to multiple chicks, bird broods can range from one to 15 or more eggs or chicks depending on the species.
 Precocial birds such as waterfowl and game birds generally have larger broods than passerines.
 Birds with very long chick care periods, such as albatrosses, raptors, and penguins, may have just one to two eggs per brood.

 - Parentage: A brood is generally hatched and cared for by just one set of parents, but the exact parental structure of a bird family can vary.
-Some broods may include eggs from egg dumping species that lay eggs in communal nests and so the brood will have different genetic parents, even if only one set of parents is responsible for incubation and chick care.
+Some broods may include eggs from egg dumping species that lay eggs in communal nests, so the brood will have different genetic parents, even if only one set of parents is responsible for incubation and chick care.
 Polygamous birds may also have eggs from different parents in the same nest.
 For some bird species that lay multiple broods in one season, juvenile birds hatched in an earlier brood may remain in the family group to care for chicks from later broods.
 In these multi-generational arrangements, the broods are still considered separate even though the young birds may all share the same genetic parentage.

 - Appearance: The individual egg size and shape, nest type and construction, egg stains, and even arrangement of eggs within the nest can all vary considerably between broods.
 These small clues can be great for helping to properly identify nests and eggs.